MIND Diet for Brain Health: How Nutrition Supports Cognitive Function and Aging

 - Olive oil.
 Use olive oil as your main cooking oil.
 Watch your portions.

 - Whole grains.
-Oatmeal, quinoa, brown rice, whole-wheat pasta, and 100% whole-wheat bread are healthy whole grain options.
+Oatmeal, quinoa, brown rice, whole-wheat pasta, and 100% whole-wheat bread are healthy whole-grain options.
 Aim for at least three servings daily.

 - Fish.
 Choose fatty fish like salmon, sardines, trout, tuna, and mackerel for their high amounts of omega-3 fatty acids.
 Aim for a fish serving at least once a week.

-- Beans, lentils and soybeans.
+- Beans, lentils, and soybeans.
 Include beans in at least four meals every week.

 - Poultry.
 Incorporate chicken or turkey at least twice per week.
 Avoid fried chicken.

-Foods to Limit or Avoid
+Foods to Limit for Optimal Cognitive Health

 - Butter and margarine.
 If you can’t resist, limit your intake to less than one tablespoon daily.